 Most of our factories have their own sewage treatment plants.
 This ensures a controlled wastewater system and guarantees that only clean water, which is even drinkable, leaves the plants or is returned to the production cycle.
 Dirty waste water, especially from the dyeing plant, which pollutes and destroys the environment, is a thing of the past.

-These measures are also reflected in certificates such as STeP and OEKOTEX.
+These measures are also reflected in certificates such as STeP by OEKO-TEX® and STANDARD 100 by OEKO-TEX®.